 - With 25% expressing a preference for Option 2 (the same as Option 1 but including raising the sea wall) and almost 30% preferred Option 3 to create a large rock revetment in front of the existing sea wall

 - Concerns were raised over the possibly loss of the beach with the rock revetment, and the effect of any works on listed structures and the conservation area.

 What we are doing about what you told us

 The vast majority of results were very positive, and the project team were encouraged by the enthusiasm of local people for improvements to Exmouth’s flood defences.

-The project team will consider all the responses, and concerns raised alongside technical, environmental and cost/benefit analysis before deciding on a preferred option.
-The preferred option will be included in a business case for government funding later in the Spring.
+The project team have considered all the responses, and concerns raised alongside technical, environmental and cost/benefit analysis before deciding on a preferred option which has been included in a business case for government funding.

 Should we be successful in obtaining funding, more detailed consultation including discussions with individual property owners affected will be undertaken as part of the detailed design process which is likely to start in the Summer of 2017.